-Because it's easy and you don't have to replace your underlying logger - you just add structure to your log entries and format them to strings before they hit your real loggers.
+Because it's easy and you don't have to replace your underlying logger (but you can!) - you just add structure to your log entries and format them to strings before they hit your real loggers.

-structlog supports you with building your context as you go (e.g. if a user logs in, you bind their user name to your current logger) and log events when they happen (i.e. the user does something log-worthy):
+structlog supports you with accepting key/value pairs as arguments, building your context as you go (e.g. if a user logs in, you bind their user name to your current logger) and log events when they happen (i.e. the user does something log-worthy):